-Jennifer Fowler holds a Bachelor’s Degree from the University of Illinois at Urbana-Champaign, and is currently in process of completing her Master’s Degree in Information Security from Lewis University.
+Jennifer Fowler holds a Bachelors Degree from the University of Illinois at Urbana-Champaign, and completed her Masters Degree in Information Security from Lewis University in December 2017.
 During her undergraduate career, she worked in a corn genomics lab, where she and other scientists employed the tools of functional genomics to understand the molecular mechanisms behind a variety of agronomic traits in maize.
 Jennifer worked on the Illinois long-term selection experiment, where she elucidated the genetic changes in maize populations due to selection.
 She also worked on Energy Corn, which focused on developing maize as a platform for cellulosic biofuel production.
 Jennifer started out at Argonne as an analyst in 2011, assessing vulnerabilities in critical infrastructure.
 After a few years, she moved into the cyber area, and officially became a member of COAR in early 2016.
 Jennifer is a member of her school’s cyber defense club, and she enjoys learning and teaching about the applicability of tools and exploits.
 Her areas of interests include cryptography, data privacy, social engineering, and IoT.

 Amanda Joyce has worked as a subject matter expert in cybersecurity since 2011.
 At Argonne National Laboratory, she provides expertise to DHS as an instructor of cybersecurity.
 She has lead and co-lead two strategic studies on remote access within industrial control systems and cloud technology (respectively) and written or assisted in 6 published articles.
 She conducts cybersecurity assessments and surveys for DHS with the intent to evaluate the cybersecurity posture of critical infrastructure.
 She additionally works with budget control and effort allocation.
 Prior to her work as a Cyber Security Analyst, she has worked as a technical point of contact for cybersecurity within other divisions at Argonne National Laboratory.
 In May of 2011, she received her triad Bachelors of Science degree in Accounting, Information Security & Risk Management, and Management Information Systems along with a Distinguished Honors diploma.
 In May 2013, she received her Masters of Science degree in Information Security.